Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

-The gravitational torque comes from the emission of GW in the case of non-zero ellipticity in the remnant and the accretion torque can be positive and negative depending on the accretion and propeller regime of the disk.
-As we find that the latter has little impact on the rotation and on the luminosity due to the propeller regime after$~10^2$ seconds (see Section \ref{sect:light_curves}), we refer the reader to \cite{Gompertz} for technical details.
-The emitted luminosity due to the other torques are given by $L_{i} = N_{i} \Omega$ for $i \in [\text{dip}, \ \text{grav}]$.
+The gravitational torque comes from the emission of GW in the case of nonzero ellipticity in the remnant.
+The accretion torque can be positive and negative depending on the accretion and propeller regime of the disk.

-The derivative of Eq.~\eqref{eq:energy_reservoir} yields the magnetar spin-down:
+The derivative of Eq.~\eqref{eq:energy_reservoir} yields the magnetar spin-down,

 The second term is due to decrease of the NS moment of inertia as the rotation slows down.
-Our approach to the implementation of the time evolution of the NS moment of inertia, not featured in other models such as in \cite{Sun}, is described in next section (Section \ref{sect:I}).
-In the energy evolution, the magnetar loses energy due to its emission that can be described by the following luminosities \citep{energy_injection}:
+Our approach to the implementation of the time evolution of the NS moment of inertia, not featured in other models such as in \cite{Sun}, is described in next section (Sect. \ref{sect:I}).
+In the energy evolution, the magnetar loses energy due to its emission that can be described by the following luminosities \citep{merger_lum, Usov1992, energy_injection_2}:

-where $L_{\text{sd}}$ is the spin-down luminosity, resulting from the contributions of the dipolar and propeller luminosities:
+where $L_{\text{sd}}$ is the spin-down luminosity, resulting from the contributions of the dipolar and propeller luminosities,

 The first term of this equation corresponds to the slowdown caused by the magnetic torques.
-Then, noting $\mu = B R^3$ the magnetic moment, we define dipole luminosity as:
+Then, noting $\mu = B R^3$ the magnetic moment, we estimate the dipole luminosity as